Kingdom of Sardinia: Towards the Kingdom of Italy

 On 17 March 1861, law no. 4671 of the Sardinian Parliament proclaimed the Kingdom of Italy, so ratifying the annexations of all other Apennine states, plus Sicily, to the Kingdom of Sardinia.
 The institutions and laws of the kingdom were quickly extended to all of Italy, abolishing the administrations of the other regions.
 Piedmont became the most dominant and wealthiest region in Italy and the capital of Piedmont, Turin, remained the Italian capital until 1865, when the capital was moved to Florence.
-But many revolts exploded throughout the peninsula, especially in southern Italy, and on the island of Sicily, because of the perceived unfair treatment of the south by the Piedmontese ruling class.
-The House of Savoy ruled Italy until 1946, when Italy was declared a republic by referendum.
-The result was 54.3% in favor of the Republic.
+As part of the Brigandage in the Two Sicilies, many revolts exploded throughout the peninsula, especially in southern Italy and on the island of Sicily, because of the perceived unfair treatment of the south by the Piedmontese ruling class.
+The House of Savoy ruled the Kingdom of Italy until 1946, when Italy was declared a republic by referendum.
+The result of the 1946 Italian institutional referendum was 54.3% in favor of a republic.

-Currency

-The currency in use in Savoy was the Piedmontese scudo.
-During the Napoleonic era, it was replaced in general circulation by the French franc.
-In 1816, after regaining their mainland domains, the scudo was replaced by the Sardinian lira, which in 1821 also replaced the Sardinian scudo, the coins that had been in use on the island throughout the period.

-Flags, royal standards and coats of arms
+Flags, royal standards, and coats of arms

 When the Duchy of Savoy acquired the Kingdom of Sicily in 1713 and the Kingdom of Sardinia in 1723, the flag of Savoy became the flag of a naval power.
 This posed the problem that the same flag was already in use by the Knights of Malta.
 Because of this, the Savoyards modified their flag for use as a naval ensign in various ways, adding the letters FERT in the four cantons, or adding a blue border, or using a blue flag with the Savoy cross in one canton.

-Eventually, King Charles Albert of Savoy adopted the "revolutionary" Italian tricolor, surmounted by the Savoyard shield, as his flag.
+Eventually, King Charles Albert of Savoy adopted from Revolutionary France the Italian tricolor, surmounted by the Savoyard shield, as his flag.
 This flag would later become the flag of the Kingdom of Italy, and the tricolor without the Savoyard escutcheon remains the flag of Italy.